photo by Aron Visuals

 Absolutely.
 You might want to try existential therapy, which has a focus on helping your find purpose.
 Or transpersonal psychotherapy, which combines psychotherapeutic approaches with esoteric thought and practices, helping you feel connected to yourself, others, and a greater whole.

 Time to talk to a therapist about your fear of death and finally start living?
-Our top London therapists are available over Skype.
+Our top London therapists are available in our central London clinics or via online therapy sessions.
 Or use our booking platform to find UK-wide online counsellors that suit your budget.

-Andrea Blundell is the editor and lead writer of this site.
+Andrea M. Darcy is a health writer and the editor and lead writer of this site.
 After a successful career in both journalism and film she retrained in coaching and counselling.
 She keeps meaning to write a will, but her ADHD keeps distracting her.
+Find her @am_darcy